CD3/libInterpolate/README.md

 	std::vector<double> x;
 	std::vector<double> y;

-	SplineInterp testInterp(x, y);
+	SplineInterp testInterp;
+	testInterp.setData(x,y);

-	double interpValue = testInterp.interpAt( targetInterpValue );
+	double interpolatedValue = testInterp(pointToInterpolate);
-At the time of construction, the class builds all of the matrices and calculates coefficients relevant to the data set needed by the interpolation method.
-The expensive part happens once, and then getting interpolated values afterwards is quick.
+The class supports calling the setData member function multiple times in order to change out the data set used by the interpolator.

 ## Installation

 This library depends on boost being installed.
 Compilation will require linking boost_system and boost_filesystem because boost::filesystem is used to validate the existance of the file to be read in.
 Also, the main data types of the calculation are boost::matrix and boost::vector.

 The main.cpp and test.txt included with this project are just meant to show an example of basic usage for the library.
-The text file contains a coarsely defined quadratic from -10 to 10.
+The text file contains a coarsely defined quadratic from 0 to 10.
 The program reads this file in and interpolates a value passed by the command line.

 	$ make
 	$ ./int 3.32